 "People get bored everywhere but here.
 There's always somewhere to be, something to do and someone to see." ~ Alex at Top Crush, 10 things that only the City of Porto can teach you.

-If you can spend a day or two, during or before your pilgrimage, you will not regret it.
-My only regret is that we saw very, very little of this magical place in just one day.
-But what a glorious day it was!
+If you can spend a day or two in Porto, during or before your pilgrimage, you will not regret it.

 Because we had walked on day fourteen to Vila Nova de Gaia a southern suburb of Porto, we finished the final two kilometers of the Camino into town, early in the morning of the next day.
 You can refer to the map from day fourteen (and more photos of Porto), to see how we walked here, if you are interested, by clicking on the link in this paragraph.